 South Beach.
-Miami’s beach area, famous for nightlife, hotels, restaurant and indie fashion shops.
+Miami’s beach area, famous for nightlife, hotels, restaurants, and indie fashion shops.

 Death Valley National Park.
-Vast area covering over 3.4 million acres of desert mountains, located in east California, on the border with Nevada.
-Ideal for hiking, camping and biking.
+The vast area covers over 3.4 million acres of desert mountains, located in eastern California, on the border with Nevada.
+Ideal for hiking, camping, and biking.

 Alcatraz Island.
 Former notorious prison, now historical museum, located in San Francisco bay, reachable by ferry.

 Canyonlands National Park.
-Yet another park in Utah, located in its southwest, featuring spectacular desert landscape carved by Colorado River.
+Yet another park in Utah, located in its southwest, features spectacular desert landscape carved by the Colorado River.
 Famous for Native American rock paintings and white water rapids.

 Times Square.
-Iconic intersection in Midtown Manhattan, known for bright lights and Broadway shows.
+The iconic intersection in Midtown Manhattan, known for bright lights and Broadway shows.
 Famous tourist selfie location when in New York.

 Hawaiʻi Volcanoes National Park.
-Located on Island of Hawaii (The Big Island), this park features two active volcanoes, featuring live lava flows, lava tubes and glowing craters.
-Hiking and museum with exhibits also offered.
+Located on the Island of Hawaii (The Big Island), this park features two active volcanoes, featuring live lava flows, lava tubes, and glowing craters.
+Hiking and museum with exhibits are also offered.

 Metropolitan Museum of Art.
-Also known simply as ‘the Met’, this world class art collection is a third museum in the world by number of visits per year.
+Also known simply as ‘the Met’, this world-class art collection is a third museum in the world by a number of visits per year.
 Features art collections from ancient to modern.

 Rocky Mountain National Park.
 Massive scenic and rugged terrain spread out over 415 square miles, located in northern Colorado.
-Features large network of hiking trail and diverse wildlife spotting.
+Features a large network of hiking trails and diverse wildlife spotting.

 Everglades.
 Massive wetlands National Park, located on the southern tip of Florida.
-Hundreds of species have home there and it is excellent for wildlife spotting and photography.
+Hundreds of species have homes there and it is excellent for wildlife spotting and photography.

 Monument Valley.
-Area on the Arizona-Utah border with iconic red sandstone buttes featured in many Western movies.
-Accessible via 17 mile looping Valley Drive.
+The area on the Arizona-Utah border with iconic red sandstone buttes is featured in many Western movies.
+Accessible via 17 miles looping Valley Drive.

 Olympic National Park.
 Located in the state of Washington, on Olympic Peninsula in the Pacific Northwest, this park features very diverse ecosystems, from rain forests to rocky shores.

 Brooklyn Bridge.
-Iconic bridge spanning East River and connecting New York City and Brooklyn.
+An iconic bridge spanning the East River and connecting New York City and Brooklyn.

 Hoover Dam.
-Dam on the Colorado River, built in 1935, on the border between Nevada and Arizona.
-Scenic views from boat rides and helicopter tours offered.
+Dam on the Colorado River, built-in 1935, on the border between Nevada and Arizona.
+Scenic views from boat rides and helicopter tours are offered.

 Rockefeller Center.
 Large Midtown business complex in Manhattan, facing 5th Avenue.
-Famous for TV studios, seasonal ice rink and giant Christmas tree in December.
+Famous for TV studios, a seasonal ice rink, and a giant Christmas tree in December.

 Interesting facts about the US

-- Current flag was designed by 17-year old as a school project in 1958.
+- The current flag was designed by a 17-year old as a school project in 1958.